CTHRU/Hitrava/README.md

     - Swimming: both pool swimming and open water swimming
     - Walking
     - Hiking
+- Conversion contains generic activity information such as GPS track, distance, duration, calorie consumption (as available during recording of the activity).
 - When available and depending on the activity type, conversion includes health data from your Huawei or Honor smart watch / fitness band:
     - Heart rate